Decomposition of degenerate Gromov-Witten invariants

 \paragraph{\bf Transverse pre-logarithmic maps} Summarizing the necessary conditions of Proposition~\ref{Prop: type of transverse stable log map}, we are led to the following definition.

-\begin{definition} Let $X\rightarrow B$ be as above, and let $\ulf:\underline{C}/ \Spec\kk\rightarrow\underline{X}_0$ be a transverse map.
+\begin{definition} Let $X\arr B$ be as above, and let $\ulf:\underline{C}/ \Spec\kk\arr\underline{X}_0$ be a transverse map.
 We say $\ulf$ is a \emph{transverse pre-logarithmic map} if any $x\in \ul C$ with $\ulf(x)\in X_0^{[1]}$ is a special point and if in the notation of Proposition~\ref{Prop: type of transverse stable log map} the following holds.\

-\item The map $W=\Spec(Q\rightarrow\kk)\rightarrow B$ induces the map $\overline\cM_{b_0}=\NN\rightarrow Q$ given by $1\mapsto (b,0,\ldots,0)$, where the integer $b\in\NN$ is the base order of $\ulf$. \end{enumerate} \end{theorem}
+\item The map $S=\Spec(Q\arr\kk)\arr B$ induces the map $\overline\cM_{b_0}=\NN\arr Q$ given by $1\mapsto (b,0,\ldots,0)$, where the integer $b\in\NN$ is the base order of $\ulf$. \end{enumerate} \end{theorem}

 \begin{proof} (1) and (2) follow readily from Proposition~\ref{Prop: type of transverse stable log map}.
-For (3), recall that the basic monoid $Q$ is dual to the monoid $Q^{\vee} \subset Q_{\RR}^{\vee}$, the latter being the moduli space of tropical curves $h:\Gamma\rightarrow \Sigma(X)$ of the given combinatorial type, and $Q^{\vee}$ consists of those tropical curves whose edge lengths are integral and whose vertices map to integral points of $\Sigma(X)$.
+For (3), recall that the basic monoid $Q$ is dual to the monoid $Q^{\vee} \subset Q_{\RR}^{\vee}$, the latter being the moduli space of tropical maps $h:\Gamma\arr \Sigma(X)$ of the given combinatorial type, and $Q^{\vee}$ consists of those tropical maps whose edge lengths are integral and whose vertices map to integral points of $\Sigma(X)$.